Zack Hample: Incidents with players and fans

+Documentary

+In 2022, a documentary titled Zack Hample vs the World was released.
+The documentary, which was produced, directed, written, and shot by Jeff Siegel, was filmed over a period of eight years.
+It was first screened at the Baseball Hall Of Fame Film Festival in 2019, with Hample and Siegel in attendance.
+Hample was quoted as saying "I always dreamt that I’d end up in the Hall of Fame and in a way I kinda am."

+The documentary was reviewed by three critics.
+Jeff Ames of Comingsoon.net gave the film a score of eight out of ten, saying that it "entertains thanks to its engaging subject matter".
+Stephen Silver, writing for Tilt, said that "I now find the subject more interesting than I did before I watched the film, but I don't necessarily find myself any more sympathetic to him."

 Other activities

 Helicopter stunts

 On July 2, 2012, Hample attempted to catch a baseball dropped from a helicopter 1,000 feet above LeLacheur Park in Lowell, Massachusetts.
 Wearing catcher's gear that was donated by Rawlings, Hample caught a softball dropped from a height of 312 feet.
 He then caught baseballs dropped from heights of 562 feet and 822 feet before the Federal Aviation Administration called off the stunt due to strong winds.
 The 822-foot catch was initially thought to be 762 feet, but a discrepancy in the altimeter settings, which was captured on video and discovered months later, added 60 feet to the altitude.
 On July 13, 2013, Hample made another attempt at LeLacheur Park and succeeded in catching a baseball dropped from an altitude of 1,050 feet.

 The catch is not recognized as a record by Guinness World Records, as no one from the organization was in attendance to verify the attempt.